zNaLa/docs/docs/FAQ-doc2.md

 2. Can’t change Rythm’s settings.

 :::caution note
-If there isn’t a role named "DJ" in your server, one can be created with no special permissions assigned and it will still access these features.
+If there isn’t a role named `DJ` in your server, one can be created with no special permissions assigned and it will still access these features.
 :::

 **Users with Manage Server/Administrator permission:**